Mykyta533/VetSupportAI/deploy_guide.md

    - Check bot token is valid
    - Verify bot is not blocked
    - Check server logs for errors
+   - For Render: Check service logs in dashboard

 ### Debugging Commands